-This course covers a large part of any CANDU plant, namely the conventional equipment that makes up the steam and feedwater cycle.
+This course covers a large part of any CANDU plant, namely the reactor and auxiliary equipment that makes up the "nuclear" side of the unit.
 A list of the major topics covered by the course is provided in the table of contents at the beginning of the course notes.

-While the previous turbine courses give basic description of this equipment and its normal operation, this course concentrates more on startups, power manoeuvres, shutdowns, operation at partial loads, operational problems, upsets and incidents.
+While the previous R&A courses give basic description of this equipment and its normal operation, this course concentrates more on startups, power manoeuvres, shutdowns, operational problems, upsets and incidents.

-Good understanding and thorough technical knowledge of these operational aspects by you - a future shift supervisor or first operator - is crucial to ensure safe, reliable and efficient operation of this multi-million dollar equipment that one day you will be entrusted with.
-This course will help you achieve it by providing you with relevant technical information.
+Good understanding and thorough technical knowledge of these operational aspects by you - a future shift supervisor or first operator is crucial to ensure safe, reliable and efficient operation of this multi-million dollar equipment that one day you will be entrusted with.
+This course will help you achieve this by providing you with relevant technical information.
 For example, you will learn about major upsets and problems, their potential adverse consequences, and major corrective and protective actions to mitigate these consequences.
 Discussion of these general operational concerns and procedures in this course will prepare you for the station specific part of the authorization training during which you will learn specific indications, alarms, annunciations, actions and procedures.

 Being part of the general phase of the authorization training, this course does not favour any particular CANDU station.
 Only the most typical equipment and operating practices - that apply to most stations - are discussed.
-Coverage of numerous station specific differences is not the intent of the course as obviously it would be impractical and confusing.
+Coverage of numerous station specific differences is not the intent of the course, as it would be impractical and confusing.
 A natural consequence of this approach is that some information presented in this course may not apply to your station.
 These instances, however, are not frequent.
-In the few cases where different terminology is used at different stations when referring to essentially the same equipment, the most typical name is used in the course, while the other names are listed in a glossary provided at the end of the relevant module.
+In the few cases where different terminology is used at different stations when referring to essentially the same equipment, the most typical name is used in the course.